Laophy/Techy/README.md

 # Getting Started With TECHY

-This project was created by **Jordan Pessman**.
-All rights reserved.
+This project was created by **Jordan Pessman**. © 2022 Techy, All rights reserved.

 ## Start Guide